-The Cell is exposed to foreign exchange risk arising from its currency exposures, primarily with respect to the United States Dollar (USD), the Canadian Dollar (CAD) and the New Zealand Dollar (NZD).
-Consequently, the Cell is exposed to the risks that the exchange rate of the EURO (EUR) relative to the USD, the CAD and the NZD may change in a manner which has a material effect on the reported values of the Cell's assets and liabilities which are in these currencies.
+The Cell is exposed to foreign exchange risk arising from its currency exposures, primarily with respect to the United States Dollar (USD) and Norwegian Krone (NOK).
+Consequently, the Cell is exposed to the risks that the exchange rate of the Euro (EUR) relative to the USD and NOK may change in a manner which has a material effect on the reported values of the Cell assets and liabilities which are in these currencies.
 The Cell does not use any financial instruments to hedge its foreign exchange risk.